-two bureaus - the Bureau of Community Colleges and the Bureau of Career and Technical Education - the division is committed to providing and supporting opportunities for lifelong learning.
-In addition to working with Iowa's 15 public community colleges on state accreditation, program approval, equity review, and data reporting, guidance is also provided in the areas of career and technical education, workforce training and economic development, adult education and literacy, military education, the state mandated OWI education program, the GAP Tuition and PACE programs, Senior Year Plus and the Statewide Intermediary Network program.
+The Division of Community Colleges and Workforce Preparation within the lowadepartment of Education admiristers a variety of diverse programs that enhance lowa's educational system and help to prepare a skilled and knowledgeable workforce.
+Divided between two bureaus - the Bureau of Community Colleges and the Bureau of Career and Technical Education-the division is committed to providing and supporting opportunities for lifelong learning.
+In addition to working with lowa's 15 public community colleges on state accreditation, program approval equity review, and data reporting, guidance is also provided in the areas of career and technical education, workforce training and economic development, adult education and literacy, military education, the state manualted OWI education program, the GAP Tuition and PACE programs, Senior Year Plus and the Statewide Intermediary Network program.